emanmozaffar/507-final-project/README.md

 # 507-final-project

-Pick a vibe, any vibe, and listen to the playlist I generated for you!
+Pick a vibe, any vibe, and enjoy to the playlist I generate for you!